Check your fridge: CDC warns against eating recalled deli meat as deadly listeria outbreak expands | KRDO

 Boar’s Head issued a recall in late July for more than 7.2 million pounds of its ready-to-eat liverwurst and some other deli meat products due to concerns about potential listeria contamination, but the CDC says at least a dozen more listeriosis cases have been reported in recent weeks.

+Documents from the US Department of Agriculture that were first obtained by CBS News show that insects and mold were identified at the company facility that’s been linked with the recall.

-A total of 57 people have been hospitalized in 18 states, and nine people have died.
+A total of 57 people have been hospitalized in 18 states in connection with the outbreak, and nine people have died.
 The CDC says this listeria outbreak is now the largest since one linked to cantaloupe in 2011.

 The agency has said that the true number of illnesses is probably higher than what’s been reported because some people may have had a milder case and were not tested for listeria.
 There’s also a lag time between when an illness happens and when scientists can connect it with an ongoing investigation.